afzaalb/watch-mo/README.md

 npm install
 ```

-Set/Modify your api configurations in `src/util.js`.
-You should change the api_key to your own.
+Set/Modify your api configuration parameters in `src/constants.js`.
+You should change the `apiKey` to your own.
 You may ignore other settings.

 Start your application.
 This command will also watch for changes in your files.
 ```